GitHub Agentic Workflows

 Terminal window

-gh extension install github/gh-aw # stable (default)
+gh extension install github/gh-aw # latest (default)

 gh extension install github/gh-aw@v0.64.5 # pinned version